manuelmikozuluetadelola24-dev/AppDev-Final-Project/info/app_info.md

 ### LOGIN FEATURE

--   Login screen or window
+-   Login page separate from todo list page
 -   Required login credentials will only consist of username and password.
 -   During user registration, check if a username is taken.

 ### TASK FEATURE

--   Upon login, display list of tasks.
+-   Upon login, switch to todo list page
 -   Tasks will consist of a title, description, priority, date created, and expiration date.
 -   Task priority can be set to low, medium, and high.